atypicalconsortium/SD-Artists-Lexicon-and-Tips/README.md

 <i>Tips and info on how to use Stability AI/Dreamstudio for non-Artists and Artists alike!</i>

 Hello, and welcome to my repository for Stable Diffusion.
+This guide is an in-depth look for non-artists, and artists, so that we can understand SD better and create together.

 My guide covers a WIDE variety of topics, and is on-going.
 It's also in-progress, and you can currently view it here: